giltwizy/devops-interview-nbc/ReadMe.md

 ## Deployment and Rollback Plan
 - Copy the docker-compose.yml file to your environment
-- run the the docker-compose 'docker compose up -d'
+- run the docker-compose 'docker compose up -d'
 - Monitor the services if they are both running (Web application and Database).
 If anything odd is happening such that services aren't running you can rollback by docker-compose down command and reach out to the developer

 ## Troubleshooting